YARC-Official/YARG/README.md

 3. Load in **without** entering safe mode.
 4. Click on `NuGet` on the menu bar.
 5. Click on `Restore Packages`.
-6. **There seems to be a bug with `Concentus.OggFile`.** You may need to manually install `Concentus.OggFile` in the NuGet Packages.
-    1. Click on `NuGet` on the menu bar, then click on `Manage NuGet Packages`.
-    2. Then search for `Concentus.OggFile`.
-    3. Click on `Install`.
-You may need to repeat this multiple times.
-This will be fixed in the near future.

 # 💸 Donate